 2 - Flank Steak

-Flank steak cooks up quick, no waiting around.
-It’s leaner than hanger yet still offers that juiciness we all crave.
-You’ll want to marinate this guy to keep it tender.
-Twice as thick, it’s a champ for feeding the crowd.
+You'll want to marinate this guy to keep it tender.
+Twice as thick, it's a champ for feeding the crowd.

 For every hanger steak in your recipe, switch with the same amount of flank.
-We tried it in tacos last night – absolute hit.
-Marinating it makes all the difference.
+We tried it in tacos last night - absolute hit.

 3 - Flat Iron Steak

 Flat iron steak is our go-to for a quick meal fix.
-It’s as tender as hanger, yet easier to find.
-We cooked it last Tuesday night; simplicity in a pan.
+It's as tender as hanger, yet easier to find (cut from the beef shoulder with fine marbling).

 Just swap hanger steak with equal amounts of flat iron in your recipes.
 We tossed it into stir-fry, and boy, was it a hit with the fam.

-No need for fancy tweaks here.
-Keep it chill and grill or pan-sear.
 Flat iron got us through dinner with a few spices and minimal fuss.

 4 - Sirloin Steak

 Sirloin steak steps up as a solid hanger swap.
-It’s lean, yet stays juicy, giving us that meaty satisfaction we crave.
-It’s more available and kind to our wallets.
-We grill it up quick for a no-fuss dinner.
+It's lean, yet stays juicy, giving us that meaty satisfaction we crave (with a clean beefy flavor and subtle chew).

 For each hanger steak needed, use an equal amount of sirloin.
 We tossed it into a salad last Thursday; it was a hit.
-Sirloin keeps things simple and delicious.

 5 - Ribeye Steak